 Doctors, architects, teachers, pilots… you’ve been sitting exams while your peers have been down the pub.
 Is there a payoff in terms of mortgage borrowing power?
 Yes.

 And there ought to be, considering the amount of time (and money) you’ve invested in your education and training: two to five years (and £120,000) for you pilots, four to five years for teachers, five years for pharmacists, up to six years for vets and solicitors, seven years for pharmacists, and up to 16 years for doctors.

-You’re still putting in the long hours, you’re carrying some serious professional responsibility, and many of your contemporaries in sunrise industries are earning a lot more than you.
+You’re still putting in the long hours, carrying some serious professional responsibility, and many of your contemporaries in sunrise industries earn a lot more than you.

 So why do lenders want to give you special treatment?

 What banks and building societies like about "a profession" is:

 - The structured career path: lenders can assess what you’re earning now and predict what you can reasonably be expected to make.